waltligon/orangefs/doc/design/flow-design.md

 underneath the flow interface.
 The user just requests that a high level I/O task be performed and then checks for completion until it is done.

-Note that the "user" in the above example is most likely a system interface or server implementer in pvfs2.
+Note that the “user” in the above example is most likely a system interface or server implementer in pvfs2.
 End users will be unaware of this API.